percona/k8spg-docs/docs/compare.md

-# Compare various solutions to deploy MongoDB in Kubernetes
+# Compare various solutions to deploy PostgreSQL in Kubernetes

-There are multiple ways to deploy and manage MongoDB in Kubernetes.
+There are multiple ways to deploy and manage PostgreSQL in Kubernetes.
 Here we will focus on comparing the following open source solutions:

 * [Crunchy Data PostgreSQL Operator (PGO)](https://github.com/CrunchyData/postgres-operator)
 * [CloudNative PG](https://github.com/cloudnative-pg/cloudnative-pg) from Enterprise DB